CMD451/code-playground/README.md

 ## Overview
-This project is an Online Compiler designed to allow users to write, compile, and execute code in various programming languages directly from their web browser.
-I made it to learn more about.Its primary goal was to learn more about Docker containers and how a simple remote code execution platform could be created.
+This project is designed to allow users to write, compile, and execute code in various programming languages directly from their web browser.
+Its primary goal was to learn more about Docker containers and how a simple remote code execution platform could be created.

 ## Preview
 <p align="center">